 - Goggles: You’ll want a good set of goggles to help keep chlorine from irritating your eyes.
 Speedo Vanquishers or Arena Tracks are good practice goggles.
 There are also prescription goggles available if you wear glasses.

-- Related article: Your Swim Cap Guide — coming soon
+- Related article: Your Quick Guide to Swim Caps

 Swimsuits, goggles, and caps are your basic staples to start swimming.
 But you can also look at getting the following items:

 - Swim Bag: To help you store everything so you’re not trying to carry it all in your arms